kontainapp/km/docs/build.md

 ### sudo

 Some scripts need to be run as root.
-To make things easier it is best to enable passwordless sudo.
+To make things easier it is best to enable password-less `sudo`.
 Edit file `/etc/sudoers` using `sudo visudo`, comment out the line `%wheel        ALL=(ALL)       ALL` and uncomment out the line `%wheel  ALL=(ALL)       NOPASSWD: ALL`.